 - [importance of search marketing] 70% of consumers look online for deposit products before opening an account.
 (The Financial Brand)

-- [importance of mobile marketing] Nearly 60% of all internet traffic in the US is from mobile devices (hitwise)
+- [importance of mobile marketing] Nearly 60% of all internet traffic in the US is from mobile devices (statista)

 - [pure peer pressure] 80% of companies plan to increase their digital marketing budgets (AdvertisingAge)

 As you can see, the data is certainly on your side!
-After all, nearly every aspect of digital marketing is measurable, unlike many traditional marketing channels that your executive team may already be comfortable with.
+After all, nearly every aspect of digital marketing is measurable, unlike many traditional marketing channels that your executive team may already be comfortable investing in.

 Now that you have the executive team’s attention, you can build up their confidence in digital by slowly introducing digital tactics into your existing marketing strategy.
 Is your bank currently running billboards, radio, or television advertising?
 These campaigns come with considerable expense, a short shelf-life, and frustratingly vague value.
 Digital marketing can help measure the impact of these traditional campaigns and also improve their effectiveness through use of landing pages, tracking numbers, tracking URLs, personalized URLs (PURLs) and remarketing ads.